Campaign Phases

 - Begin identifying stars — lock in intended roles

-- Use daggers for armor farming — daggers deal no durability damage to armor, preserving loot for your own use
+- Use daggers for armor farming — the Puncture ability deals no durability damage to armor, preserving loot for your own use

 Development window.
 Enemies hit harder, easy farms are gone.
 Push brothers toward their roles while maintaining financial health.
 Key milestone: getting frontliners to level 7 for Battle Forged.